All Episodes

 And then sometime after that, the projectile arrives.

-It's like funk, you know.
+It's like funk, you know?

-So that's how you know you're dealing with the subsonic round, but we may uh the the Charlie Kirk assassination, you know, there are a number of different theories out there right now.
+But we may, the Charlie Kirk assassination, you know, there are a number of different theories out there right now.

 So audio analysis might completely fail on that.

-Other people think it may have come from some kind of uh covert pistol carried by someone in the crowd.
+Other people think it may have come from some kind of covert pistol carried by someone in the crowd.

 Other people have different theories.

-And we do need to consider every possibility at this point, because we absolutely know that the official narrative is complete nonsense.
+And we do need to consider every possibility at this point because we absolutely know that the official narrative is complete nonsense.

 And if they're lying about the bullet, they're lying about everything.